BChowy/100-days-of-python/README.md

 - Learning how to use requests and _pixela_ API definitely gave me idea on how to use one to create a small project.

-- Working on Day 39 & 40 project was a bit discourging since I got denied the access to the Tequila search API.
+- Working on Day 39 & 40 project was a bit discouraging since I got denied the access to the Tequila search API.
 I had to read through the code solution and understand how it worked instead of doing it myself, which felt purposeless.

+- On day 45, we learned about **Web Scraping**.
+I have heard about it before but never thought it was going to be like this, and an easy one on top of that.